ximxim/react-native-feedback-reporter/website/docs/Installation.md

 [CLI autolink feature](https://github.com/react-native-community/cli/blob/master/docs/autolinking.md) links the module while building the app.

-On iOS, use CocoaPods to add the native `RNAsyncStorage` to your project:
+On iOS, use CocoaPods to add the native `FeedbackReporter` to your project:

 ```bash
 npx pod-install